-Outcomes from quantitative analysis will be the interpretability and construct validity of PROM-OPAC.
-Here, construct validity is the quantitative relationship between clinical impression, existing measures, and PROM-OPAC domains for health-related quality of life.
-Scores for instrument items relating to baseline emotional and physical health and function will be analysed for correlation with the EQ-5D-5L, McGill QOL, and Duke instrument data using linear regression.
-Scores overall and for each domain will be analysed for correlation with to participants' clinical frailty score collected by a trained Emergency Department clinician.
+Outcomes from quantitative analysis will be the interpretability and validity of PROM-OPAC.
+Here, construct validity will be the quantitative relationship between PROM-OPAC domains and clinically-derived hypotheses, including 30-day mortality, admission duration, and ED diagnosis.
+Scores overall and for each domain will be analysed for correlation with participants' clinical frailty score collected by a trained healthcare professional.
 We hypothesise there to be a correlation with people having greater degree of frailty reporting poorer health and function.
 Overall PROM-OPAC scores will be compared with total time in ED and decision-to-admit times using logistic regression with thresholds set at current waiting targets.
-Data will be analysed using Stata.
-Interpretability, or the meaningfulness of PROM scores, will be evaluated with PPI collaborators and clinical and psychometric experts.
+Criterion validity will be the correlation relationship between PROM-OPAC domains and the Self-Rated Health item.
+Data will be analysed using Stata and R. Interpretability, or the meaningfulness of PROM scores, will be evaluated with PPI collaborators and clinical and psychometric experts.